 However, this claim can transform into a wrongful death lawsuit if the victim in the case passes away because of the accident.
 The plaintiff still needs to prove that the defendant was negligent; it is simply in the process of assessing damages incurred that a wrongful death becomes relevant.

-If a defendant in civil court is facing criminal charges as well, potential plaintiffs should pay close attention to these proceedings.
+If a defendant is facing litigation in both civil court and the legal justice system for the same event, potential plaintiffs should pay close attention to the proceedings presiding over the crime the perpetrator committed.
 While criminal and civil cases are handled separately, the findings in one case can affect the result of the other.
-If a defendant is found guilty in criminal court, they cannot then argue that they did not commit the act during a civil trial.
+If a defendant is found guilty in a court of law, they cannot then argue that they did not commit the act during a civil trial.

 For a free legal consultation with a wrongful death lawyer serving Indianapolis, call 317-636-7777

 What Compensation Can a Family Expect?